bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 ### Step 6

-Optional exercise: Auto-annotate the network with cluster labels.
+Auto-annotate the network with cluster labels.

 Important note 1: the Apps WordCloud, ClusterMaker and Autoannotate have to be installed.